aryanandaeldysusatyo/aryanandaeldysusatyo/README.md

 Me:
 - 🖥️ A Web Development learner (front-end and back-end)
 - 👀 I’m interested in Mobile Development (front-end)
-- ⚛️: I’m currently learning React and Angular
+- 💻: I’m currently learning React and JavaScript
 - ⚡ Always tries to be better on what i learn